 The farmer’s market has been overflowing with the end of summer squash, particularly zucchini.
-I took this as an opportunity to whip up a batch of this super moist zucchini bread, which is one of the few ways I can get Lenny to not complain about zucchini being served.
-The best about this recipe?
+I took this as an opportunity to bake a batch of this super moist zucchini bread.
+Zucchini bread is one of the few ways I can get Lenny to not complain about zucchini being served.
+The best thing about this recipe?
 It pleases even the pickiest of zucchini eaters, with every ultra moist bite.

 What I loved most about this zucchini bread was how moist it was almost cake like.
 I also loved how the top of the zucchini bread would become a dark golden brown, and slightly crusty.
 It was, and still is full of texture.
 This recipe is my mom’s recipe, and over time I have adapted it a bit.
 I don’t put nuts in it, and I have used olive as well as coconut oil.
 I prefer the coconut oil.
 I have added chocolate chips to make it more like dessert.
 As well, I add a bit more zucchini, and I sprinkle the batter with cardamom.
 But, you can use cinnamon if you prefer.
 I prefer it with no icing, but it is also lovely with a lemony drizzle.
 This recipe is wonderful served as a snack or slightly warmed up first thing in the morning.
 So many options, so little time to take advantage of the last of summer’s squash season.

 1 cup melted and cooled coconut oil

 2 cups sugar

 1 teaspoon cardamom

 1 cup chopped nuts (pecan or walnut), optional

 Lightly spray the insides of two loaf pans (2½” h x 9″ l x 5″ w) with baking spray.

 Combine eggs, oil, sugar, and vanilla in a large mixing bowl.
 Beat thoroughly.
 Add the sifted ingredients and blend well.